hymerman/get-zoopla-property-value/README.md

 What I do to run this on Windows is:
  * Install node.js
- * Run `node install` in the project directory to install dependencies
+ * Run `npm install` in the project directory to install dependencies
  * Find the Zoopla property id from a property's 'current values' page
   * Taking a random example, the id would be '22266536' on the page http://www.zoopla.co.uk/property/ashcroft/hamble-lane/bursledon/southampton/so31-8el/22266536
  * Run `node get-zoopla-property-value.js 123456`, where 123456 is the id you just found.